yeagerai/genlayer-simulator/README.md

 You can check the changes in the database using a viewer like `dbeaver`.

-You can now create and test new intelligent contracts by executing transactions with this prototype.

 ## Instructions for Windows Users

 If you are using Windows, follow these steps to set up the virtual environment: